Surgical wound infection - treatment

 If there is drainage from your wound, it may be tested to figure out the best antibiotic.
 Some wounds are infected with methicillin-resistant Staphylococcus aureus (MRSA) which is resistant to commonly used antibiotics.
 A MRSA infection will need a specific antibiotic to treat it.

-- Open the wound by removing the staples or sutures
+- Open the wound by removing some or all of the staples or sutures

 - Do tests of the pus or tissue in the wound to figure out if there is an infection and what kind of antibiotic medicine would work best